tier4/AWSIM/docs/DeveloperGuide/Layer/Usecase/ScenarioSimulatorConnection/index.md

         2. Npc prefabs is in `Assets/Awsim/Scenes/IntegrateScenarioSimulatorDemo/`

 ### 3. Camera setting of `ScenarioSimulatorClient`
-To visualize scenario simulation in `AWSIM`, you can use `Camera` component in Unity.
+Add `Camera` component in Unity scene to visualize scenario simulation in `AWSIM`.

 ![Camera](./camera.png)